catamphetamine/serverless-functions/README-AWS.md

 npm run create-api dev
 ```

 Where `dev` is the name of the new "stage".
 It is common to create several "stages": `dev` for development, `prod` for production, `test` for testing the code in QA before rolling it out to `prod`.
-Additional stages can be created in AWS API Gateway dashboard.
+Additional stages can be created in AWS API Gateway dashboard later.

 The `create-api` command outputs the new API id: add it as the `aws.apiId` parameter to `serverless.json`.

-Deploy the function on the `dev` stage:
+Deploy a function on the `dev` stage:

 ```
-npm run deploy <function-name>
+npm run deploy [function-name]
 ```

 Deploy the AWS API Gateway routing configuration for the new function on `dev` stage.
 This is only needed the first time the function is created, or when its `"path"` or `"method"` change: